 This turned off a lot of people from even trying to snorkel.
 The thought of an uncomfortable mask in combination with water gushing into your mouth was just not doing it.

 The combination of all these downsides has led many people to not even try to snorkel or to simply give it up after one or a couple of trips.

 Tribord/Subea developed the full-face mask and it actually addressed a lot of these issues.
 First, the mask covers your whole face and you can breathe through your mouth or nose.

 The larger mask also allows a larger field of view lifting the underwater experience to a completely new level.
-You can see pretty much as much to the right, left, up and down as you can without wearing a mask.
-This is quite a difference compared to a standard scuba mask.
+You can see pretty much as much to the right, left, up, and down as you can without wearing a mask.
+This is quite different compared to a standard scuba mask.